gregora/Raytracing/README.md

 * If you want to compile with g++ compiler on Linux, everything is already in `compile.sh` file.

-## List of all the files
+## List of all the files and folders
 * .gitignore - A gitignore file
 * compile.sh - A Linux shell script that compiles the whole project
 * main.cpp - The file with main function, that then includes classes and functions from raytracing.cpp file
+* README.md - readme file
+* libraries/ [folder] - a folder in which are all the necessary libraries (except for SDL2).
+Within this folder there are other folders, with the name of the library used.
+In each of those folders are then all the necessary .h and .cpp files.
+  * raytracing/ [folder] - the folder, in which all the raytracing stuff is.
+Everything in this folder is my work
     * raytracing.cpp - The file with most of the code necessary
     * raytracing.h - raytracing.cpp header file
-* README.md - readme file

 ## How to create your own scene